bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rees.md

 title: Rees, Mina Spiegel
 born: 1902
 died: 1997
-keywords: Mina Spiegel Rees, mathematics, computing, pioneer, Office of Naval Research, National Science Foundation, John Price Wetherill Medal
+keywords: mina rees,rees
-description: Mina Spiegel Rees was a pioneer in mathematics and computing; she was the first woman chief at the Office of Naval Research and achieved significant advancements in the field through NSF and private donations.
-She was awarded the John Price Wetherill Medal in 1959.
+description: Mina Spiegel Rees was an American mathematician and a pioneer in the history of computing.
+She had a major impact on the academic and research culture of the United States.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---